 sudo apt update sudo apt install woeusb woeusb-frontend-wxgtk

 Step 3.
 Accessing WoeUSB on Linux Mint 21.

-Once we finish with the installation, we will find GNU Emacs in the Mint menu, in the Programming section or you can launch it through the terminal with the help of the command shown below:
+Once we finish with the installation, we will find WoeUSB in the Mint menu, in the Programming section or you can launch it through the terminal with the help of the command shown below: